google/oss-fuzz/docs/new_project_guide.md

 [this file](https://github.com/google/oss-fuzz/blob/master/infra/base-images/msan-builder/Dockerfile#L20).
 You may opt-in by adding "memory" to this list.

+### help_url
-* `help_url` (optional) - Link to a custom help URL in bug reports instead of the [default OSS-Fuzz guide to reproducing crashes](https://github.com/google/oss-fuzz/blob/master/docs/reproducing.md).
+Link to a custom help URL in bug reports instead of the [default OSS-Fuzz guide to reproducing crashes](https://github.com/google/oss-fuzz/blob/master/docs/reproducing.md).
 This can be useful if you assign bugs to members of your project unfamiliar with OSS-Fuzz or if they should follow a different workflow for reproducing and fixing bugs than standard one outlined in the reproducing guide.